 “We were able to let the kids know that they were not alone in their feelings and that, in a few months, they would have the opportunity to go to summer camp with kids who were going through the exact same thing,” Newbould said.

 Brian Brown joined Camp Kesem as a volunteer counselor in 2010.
-Now, two years later, Brown is the director the BYU division of Camp Kesem.
-Brown’s goal with the camp is to empower the children of cancer patients to see things in a light of positivity.
+Two years later, Brown became the director the BYU division of Camp Kesem.
+Brown’s goal with the camp is to empower the children of cancer patients to see things in a positive light.

 “I want to help kids see that there is still something to smile about and to live for,” Brown said, “to live in the moment and realize their parent is not gone yet and focus on what they can be doing with them now.”